KDE/kde-builder/doc/man-kde-builder.1.md

 `--rebuild-failures`
-Use this option to build only those modules which failed to build on a previous `kdesrc-build` run.
+Use this option to build only those modules which failed to build on a previous `kde-builder` run.
 This is useful if a significant number of failures occurred mixed with successful builds.
 After fixing the issue causing the build failures you can then easily build only the modules that failed previously.

-Note that the list of “previously-failed modules” is reset every time a `kdesrc-build` run finishes with some module failures.
+Note that the list of “previously-failed modules” is reset every time a `kde-builder` run finishes with some module failures.
 However it is not reset by a completely successful build, so you can successfully rebuild a module or two and this flag will still work.

-This option was added for kdesrc-build 15.09.
+This option was added for kde-builder 15.09.

 `--stop-on-failure, --no-stop-on-failure`
 This option causes the build to abort as soon as a failure occurs.
 This is the default.
-With negative flag, `kdesrc-build` will try to press on with the rest of the modules in the build to avoid wasting time in case the problem is with a single module.
+With negative flag, `kde-builder` will try to press on with the rest of the modules in the build to avoid wasting time in case the problem is with a single module.

 `-!, --ignore-modules`
-Forces **ALL** modules that follow this option to be excluded from consideration by `kdesrc-build`.
+Forces **ALL** modules that follow this option to be excluded from consideration by `kde-builder`.
 This might be useful if you know you want to process all modules except for specific exceptions.

 `--rc-file=foo`